-May existing home sales dropped by 0.4 percent compared to April, and were 3.0 percent lower than May 2017, according to the National Association of Realtors® (NAR) May Existing Home Sales Report, released June 20th.
-This is the third month of year-over-year decreases.
+October existing home sales rose 1.4 percent from September, but are 5.1 percent lower than October 2017, according to the National Association of Realtors® (NAR) October Existing Home Sales Report, released November 21st.

-Days on the market (DOM) were unchanged from April, staying at 26.
-A year ago, homes typically stayed on the market for 27 days, so the sales pace has increased slightly year-over-year.
+Days on the market (DOM) were up from September, moving from 32 to 33.
+A year ago, homes typically stayed on the market for 34 days, so the sales pace is slightly faster year-over-year.

 Timothy M. Sheahan, Jr.